DevKhalyd/rg_portfolio/README.md

 - Complete the home design

+- Create the server to get the images from Cloudinary

 # RG Portfolio

 My portfolio is a collection of projects that I have worked on 😉.